FontManager/font-manager/README.md

 - `yelp-tools (optional)`
 - `gettext (optional)`

+Support for compressed files, which is enabled by default, requires:

+- `libarchive >= 3.7`

 Google Fonts integration, which is enabled by default, requires the following libraries:

 - `webkitgtk-6.0 >= 2.4`